Congressional leaders are taking UFOs seriously and so should educators.

 “It does make you go, ‘Well, what if?’ or, ‘I wonder if?’” says Christine Anne Royce, Ed.D, co-director of MAT in STEM Education Shippensburg University and the past president of the National Science Teaching Association.

-Though the report stops short of concluding these are alien spacecraft, it doesn’t rule out the possibility while also making it clear weather anomalies are not to blame for many of the sightings.
-This opens the possibility that the unidentified aerial phenomena (UAP) observed could be alien craft or flying vehicles/drones from other countries with nextgen technology beyond what the U.S. officially knows about.
+Though the original report stopped short of concluding UAPs are alien spacecraft, it didn’t rule out the possibility while also making it clear weather anomalies are not to blame for many of the sightings.
+This opens up numerous possibilities for explanations, such as drones from other countries or other unidentified celestial objects.
 Or maybe your students can come up with other explanations.

 Teaching the UFO Report in Humanities Classes

 “There's a lot of opportunities to discuss the report about UFOs,” Royce says.
 “In literature classes, if they're reading reports or announcements or articles about it, it's a great way to teach media literacy.”